 10 Ugandan Words and Phrases to Enrich Your Trip to Uganda

 Luganda is the most spoken language in Uganda.
 Every little corner in the country vibrates with the language’s dialect and yet the world knows so little about it.
 However, Luganda can be an intimidating language to learn, with sounds that don’t come naturally to a native English-speaking palate.
-Luganda has its own set of quirks, but travelers will find that learning some basic phrases packs benefits disproportionate to the effort—plus, it’s an excellent way to return the famous Uganda hospitality you’ll experience on your African safari.
+Luganda has its own set of quirks, but travelers will find that learning some basic phrases packs benefits disproportionate to the effort—plus, it’s an excellent way to return the famous Uganda hospitality you’ll experience on your Uganda safari holiday.

 In the alphabet of Luganda, there is no letter Q or X, but have ŋ and ny. ŋ as in singing and ny as in lasagna.
 Syllable Ki is pronounced ‘chi’.
 Luganda has five vowels: a, e, i, o, u. pronounced the same as in Spanish: